-Austin Dwyer is a life member and president of the Puget Sound Group of Northwest Painters and a member of the American Society of Marine Artists.
-He was born in County Tipperary, Ireland and is a principle with Cohen Dwyer Advertising and Marketing in Seattle.
+Austin Dwyer is a Fellow member of the Puget Sound Group of Northwest Painters (PSGNWP) and a Signature Member of the American Society of Marine Artists, (ASMA).
+He was born in County Tipperary, Ireland.
 Besides being a painter, he is also a teacher, author and musician.
 Austin studied music in Dublin at the Municipal School of Music and Art in London and Frankfurt, Germany.
-At 16, he was a cadet in the British Merchant Marine.
-His travels finally brought him to America, where he joined the USAF.
-After the service, he arrived in Seattle and studied commercial art and illustration at the Burnley School of Professional Art.
-He taught at Burnley for fourteen years and has been a frequent guest lecturer at high schools and universities throughout the state.
-His art has won awards in the United States and the United Kingdom.
-Locally, his paintings frequently advertise the merits of Foss Tug and Olympic Tug companies for their calendars.
+After spending time in the British Merchant Marine, his travels brought him to America, where he joined the USAF.